 Our program is designed by leaders in the field of special education who train our teacher candidates, using the IDEAL Problem Solving Model to:

-Get more information on our special education professional programs, including the now fully online ASD certificate.
-Watch a replay of a recent info session.
+Learn more about our special education professional programs, including the now fully online ASD certificate.

 If you already hold a bachelor's degree, you may choose to just pursue a teaching license or a teaching license with a master of education (MEd) degree.
 Most of our students choose to obtain their MEd at the same time as their license.
 However, those who already hold a Minnesota teaching license may obtain a teaching license in another area in fewer credits.
 Most still see a benefit to also obtaining an MEd degree if they do not already hold a masters degree.